 Picnic blankets or cushions are suggested for comfort.
 Bring protection from the sun including hat, glasses and sunblock.

-The Start time is usually around 11:00am depending on the position of the sun however we suggest arriving at Ancient Olympia by 9:30am in order to navigate the crowds and enter the venue to find a position.
+The start time is 11:30am depending on the position of the sun however we suggest arriving at Ancient Olympia by 9:30am in order to navigate the crowds and enter the venue to find a position.

 Ancient Olympia is approximately a three and a half hour drive (3:30hrs) drive from central Athens.